kratuvwxyz/kratuvwxyz/README.md

 * How I stay updated with the latest trends and technologies in the industry.
 * Recommendations for resources, books, or online courses related to full-stack, visual design, and UI/UX.
 * My portfolio works on helping small businesses  and non-profit organizations.

-### 📫 **How to Reach Me:**
-- Whether you're a recruiter seeking top talent or a potential client with a project in mind, I'm eager to hear from you.
-Let's discuss your needs, aspirations, and how I can help bring your vision to life.
-From exploring job opportunities to collaborating on exciting projects, I'm here to engage in meaningful conversations.
-You can reach out to me via [Email](mailto:sai@desaign.me) or connect with me on [LinkedIn](https://www.linkedin.com/in/desaigner/).
-I'm always excited to hear from fellow developers, enthusiasts, and potential collaborators!

 ### ⚡ **Fun Fact:**
 * I once built a fully functional text-based adventure game using only Python?
 When I'm not coding, I'm often traveling and enjoying nature.